 You’d never know you were inside a shopping mall; instead, you might think you’re in an enormous exotic greenhouse.
 It is completely encased in glass and features a koi pond, a living wall, and several fountains.
 There are sprawling tropical plants and a distinct sense of being in an exotic greenhouse abroad, while actually in a Western metropolis.
-It’s even kid-friendly, with a children’s play area + climbing playground to keep rambunctious kids busy for a while.
+It’s even kid-friendly in Calgary, with a children’s play area + climbing playground to keep rambunctious kids busy for a while.

 This is a great spot to relax in the afternoon between other sightseeing activities; there’s even a full-service restaurant if you need a little fuel for the rest of your day.

 - Location: CORE Shopping Centre, 333 7 Avenue SW, 4th floor

 - Insider Tip: There are sometimes yoga classes happening here, so check in with the mall schedule to find out if there’s a class on soon.

 6. Nose Hill Park

 Just northwest of the city of Calgary is a beautiful expanse of grassland.
 Nose Hill Park covers 11 kilometers of ground, with several hiking trails for the outdoor adventurer in us all.
 While the park is relatively flat (Calgary is technically in the Canadian prairies even though it is a more westerly city), there is still a massive abundance of wildlife and flora to observe.